Polochon-street/bliss-rs/README.md

 extract them from `/path/to/prebuilt/ffmpeg/bin` and put them next to the thing you generated from cargo (either bliss' dll or executable).

+## Troubleshooting

+Do not hesitate to open an [issue](https://github.com/Polochon-street/bliss-rs/issues) if anything's amiss, providing as much output as possible (code / command-line used, terminal output, screenshots, etc).

+Note: if you're using bliss on a raspberry pi, don't forget to use the `rpi` feature, like so:

+    cargo build --release --features=rpi

 ## Acknowledgements

 * This library relies heavily on [aubio](https://aubio.org/)'s